 The transformation of news media into a highly-digitalized consumer product has been further accelerated by the advent of smartphones, which enable immediate access to a constant flow of information.
 Contrary to our previous routines of catching up with current events by watching the evening news on national networks, we can now follow many important developments live as they unfold.
 At the same time, we demand from news outlets to update us in an instantaneous and constant manner.
 Gone are the days when journalists have the time or financial luxury to deeply research and develop expertise on the topics they report about.

 But there has been another trend that needs to be addressed when discussing media disruption: new players have entered the scene in the late 2000s which would upend our news consumption habits in their entirety.
-Having first seen the light of day in a Harvard dorm room in 2004, the social media platform Facebook has, by 2020, gathered nearly 3 billion active users, roughly a third of the world population.
+Having first seen the light of day in a Harvard dorm room in 2004, the social media platform Facebook has, by 2020, gathered nearly 3 billion active users, almost a third of the world population.
 In 2016, it was linked to having had a significant impact on both, the UK Brexit referendum and the US presidential elections.
 How come the emergence of these networks has had such a drastic effect on society and politics?

 The German blogger and political commentator Sascha Lobo describes social media as a catalyst where emotions are stirred, intensified and transformed into a collective experience.
 The ease of spreading information in a simple and often visual manner calls upon the empathy of others and forces each user to form an opinion.
 This explains why social media has had such a polarizing effect: content such as anger over political opponents or fears of immigration is packaged in a highly emotional frame that spreads quickly through the networks.
 By directly appealing to our basic emotions, complex moral topics are reduced to a plain, one-dimensional distinction: Like or Dislike?
 Or worse: “Are you with me or against me on this issue?!”
 In this system, outrage has become more appealing than calmness and rationality.